eyedeekay/SAM-Library-Survey/README.md

 Attempting to determine the usage of the various SAM libraries across github and other platforms.
 Presence on this page merely indicates the inclusion of an i2p library in a program.
 It does not necessarily indicate that i2p is in use or how i2p used.
-As of March, 01 2019 it has undergone only the most minimal of curation to remove duplicates.
+As of July, 08 2019 it has undergone only the most minimal of curation to remove duplicates.
 This is a work-in-progress.

 *Contributions from the community are highly encouraged.
 If you know about an* *i2p-related project you think should be included on this list, file an issue*